Scripps Research Computational Biology & Bioinformatics Interest Group

 What you’ll get out of it

-• A small, focused team built around a real problem you want to solve.
+• A small, focused team built around a problem you actually want to solve.

 • Feedback from organizers and peers throughout the event.